Danny Lee Clark

-Danny Lee "Nitro" Clark (born May 21, 1964) is an American athlete, television personality, author, actor, and producer.
+Danny Lee "Nitro" Clark (born May 21, 1964) is a former American football professional athlete, television personality, author, actor, and producer.
 He is best known for his role as gladiator Nitro on the TV show American Gladiators.
 He is also a health and fitness expert and the creator of the "Gladiator Rock'n Run".

 Biography

 Clark began his career as an athlete, playing football for San Jose State University where he was a standout defensive lineman.
 Clark was also a member of Sigma Alpha Epsilon fraternity.
-He then went on to play briefly for the Los Angeles Rams of the NFL, and in the Professional European League.
+He played briefly for the Los Angeles Rams of the National Football League, and in the Italian Football League for the Legnano Frogs in Europe for one season.